Apartments & Industrial Parks

 Lower capital expenditures and minimal tenant improvements enhance cash flow predictability and long-term return stability.

-Granular Income Streams, Lower Risk
+Diversified Income Stream, Lower Risk

 Income distributed across many tenants reduces volatility and limits exposure to any single tenant or vacancy.

-Positioned for Inflation and NOI Growth
+Inflation Protection and NOI Growth

 Short lease durations and frequent rent resets enable consistent income growth and built-in inflation protection.